msv-lab/mnimi/README.md

 n6 = next(model.sample(prompt))  # "561"
 ```

-Note that it will still take values from the in-memory cache from the underying model.
+Note that it will still take values from the in-memory cache of the underying model.

 `Persistent` is like `Repeatable`, but it persists across runs of your program: